Why products raise schools over $1 billion annually

 - Catalog Fundraisers

 Direct sale fundraisers, also called ‘point of sale’ fundraising, involves ordering and shipping the product to the school before it’s paid for.
 Products are then distributed to the students who show the them to potential customers.
 Most schools can initiate the process by submitting a purchase order to the company.
-Some examples that we carry are candy bars, beef jerky, lollipops and discount cards.
+Some examples that we carry are candy bar fundraiser and popcorn fundraiser products, as well as beef jerky, lollipops and discount cards, just to name a few.

 The advantage to this form of selling is that people can see the product before they purchase it.
 And, many products, like candy bars, are impulse purchases that are easy on the wallet.
 Schools then keep their portion of the profit and mail a check to the company for the difference.